Perl-Apollo/Corinna/rfc/classes.md

 {}` and you could instantiate with `my $object = A->new`.
 Not very useful, but it's there.
 Note that you do not need to specify a constructor.

-Here's a vaugely more interesting class. `has` declares a slot (data) and the `/:\w+/` attributes provide additional behavior.
+Here's a somewhat more interesting class. `has` declares a slot (data) and the `/:\w+/` attributes provide additional behavior.
 See [attributes](attributes.md) for more information.